Affordable & Accessible Housing

 In addition, LIHTC units can also be occupied by households using Home Forward Vouchers (section 8 vouchers), provided that the LIHTC rent being charged is equal to or lower than the area’s Fair Market Rent (FMR).
 LIHTC management may not turn down an applicant based solely on Section 8 status.
 Home Forward/HUD Section 8 Voucher holders may live in a LIHTC unit with rent exceeding Fair Market Rent, but in such cases, the tenant may be responsible for paying the difference between Fair Market Rent and the LIHTC rent.
 They may also require permission or a waiver from whichever housing authority issued their voucher.
 Management is responsible for determining whether its tenant households are in compliance with these income requirements.

 The majority of QUAD applicants are seeking to move out of rehabilitation facilities, nursing homes, adult foster care, or their parent’s homes.
-Especially for them, QUAD’s affordable, wheelchair-accessible apartments offer opportunities they may not have considered possible, live in their own homes, make daily lifestyle choices for themselves, work or volunteer in the community and pursue educational goals.
+QUAD’s affordable, wheelchair-accessible apartments offer an independent lifestyle and opportunities that individuals with physical disabilities may not have considered possible.

-Other organizations in our community provide low-income housing and limited support services for people with disabilities, but no other organization provides QUAD’s unique combination of shared, non-medical attendant care and affordable, accessible housing designed specifically to foster independence and allow for personal choice in everyday living.
+While other organizations in our community provide low-income housing and supportive services for people living with physical disabilities, QUAD is unique in its shared, non-medical attendant care and its affordable, accessible housing designed specifically to foster independence and allow for personal choice in every aspect of daily living.